 As Ms. Sneed distributed the sheets, each group chose a scribe.
 Then they got down to business.
 Surprisingly, rewriting the story didn’t take that long.
 Since they had extra time, Ms. Sneed let them read their work to one another.

-Reinforcing Point of View with Independent Practice
+Reinforcing First- and Third-Person Point of View with Independent Practice

 Now the kids were ready for independent practice.
 On Thursday, Ms. Sneed pulled out “Alice and the Caterpillar.”
 Since the text was differentiated for three reading levels, she distributed different versions to specific students in her class.
 “I love the way this lets me reach each I teach,” she whispered to herself.

 “Remember how we marked up the story yesterday?”
 Ms. Sneed asked.
-“Do the same with today’s story.
+“Do the same with today’s literature.
 I’m also giving you a page of questions.
 Hopefully the questions will help you mark up the story and vice versa.
 At the end, I’ll collect both.”

 The teacher distributed the questions.
 Then she began to move around the room – answering questions and providing gentle guidance.